 I should add, I also added a slight change to the user account creation process.
-By default, new accounts, without a "title" (name) assigned to them, are forwarded to a member.new page where additional profile information can be collected.
+By default, new accounts, without a "title" (full name) assigned to them, are forwarded to a new.member page where additional profile information can be collected.
 You can reset this start page by resetting mbaseNew to a different page in site.config.
 To disable this feature, and stick with numeric id's, set mbaseRequired to false.

 Beyond these built in groups, you can create any other groups you want and entirely customize a user's site experience based on their group memberships.
 You could for example create specific classes, with access to that class tied to membership in a group.
 You could add members to a group and send them some series of emails.
 Or you could create a partners area and limit access to those who pay a monthly fee.
 The possibilities are virtually limitless.

 Membership PermissionsWith a system as flexible and powerful as BoltWire, security is an important consideration.
 We've tried to simplify this, by centralizing basic site permissions on a series of authorization pages.
 To understand how it all works, you'll want to read our full tutorial on Site Security.
 But here's the gist of it.

 Basically, BoltWire uses a page like site.auth.view to control who can view which pages.
 There are also auth pages to control write access, retrieving various kinds of data, sending emails, and authorizing uploads.
 What's more, you can create your own auth pages and set them up however you want, right out of the box.

 Auth pages consist of a series of lines that look like this: